risal098/workshop-decode/README.md

 # workshop-decode
-this repository aim to give introductory learning about github for workshop member on decode event
+this repository aim to give introductory lout github for workshop member on decode event